Cancer of the larynx

 Endoscopic resection can be used in early-stage laryngeal cancer.

-An endoscopic resection is carried out under general anaesthetic, so you will be unconscious during the procedure and won't feel any pain.
+An endoscopic resection is carried out under general anaesthetic, so you will be unconscious during the procedure and will not feel any pain.

 Your mouth and throat may feel sore for a few weeks after the operation and there's a risk of your voice changing as a result of the procedure, which can be permanent.